Blind denoising diffusion models and the blessings of dimensionality: Empirical results on photographic images

-Do these results extend beyond the synthetic data to real-world models and signals?
-To investigate this question, we consider deep neural networks trained on natural images.
-We trained a non-blind and blind model to approximate the optimal denoisers in \eqref{eq:tweedie} and \eqref{eq:mixture_score}, respectively.

-\paragraph{Datasets.} Under the manifold hypothesis, natural images concentrate near a union of low-dimensional manifolds.
+\textbf{Datasets.} Under the manifold hypothesis, natural images concentrate near a union of low-dimensional manifolds \citep{Brown+23Manifolds}.
 This implies that natural images have low intrinsic dimensionality, making them a suitable testbed for our theoretical results.
-We use two popular image datasets, CelebA \citep{liu2015faceattributes} with $\approx 200,000$ images and a random subset of LSUN (bedroom class) data set with $\approx 300,000$ images \citep{yu2015lsun}.
+We use two popular image datasets, CelebA \citep{liu2015faceattributes} and LSUN (bedroom class) \citep{yu2015lsun}.
 These datasets are complex enough to capture real-world structure while remaining simple enough to train smaller-size networks without text conditioning.
 All images are downsampled to $80 \times 80$ resolution.\looseness-1

-\paragraph{Architecture and training.} UNet \citep{ronneberger2015u} is the most popular denoising and score estimation architecture.
-For both blind and non-blind models, we use the simplest UNet {architecture with $13$ million parameters, and train all models from scratch.
-(We note that this architecture is quite small compared to others which use hundreds of millions of parameters)}.
-See Appendix~\ref{app:images} for more details.
+\textbf{Architecture and training.} UNet \citep{ronneberger2015u} is the most popular denoising and score estimation architecture.
+For both blind and non-blind models, we use the simplest UNet architecture with $13$ million parameters (small compared to many architectures which use hundreds of millions of parameters), and train all models from scratch.